Doing Business with Disadvantaged Business Enterprises

 When the economy is in a recession, the volume of private work declines.
 At the same time, federal stimulus money sometimes increases spending for public projects.
 Public Procurement is sometimes the only game in town and is always an opportunity.

 The public policy is actual participation by DBEs, so that the disadvantaged groups gain actual experience in government contracting and can develop into financially strong government contractors.
-The most common standard is that there are no DBE participation points unless the DBE contractor performs a "commercially useful function."1 The regulations do not allow the DBE to be an "extra participant in a transaction, contract or project, through which funds are passed in order to obtain the appearance of DBE participation."
-A DBE performs a commercially useful function when it is responsible for execution of the work of the contract and is actually performing, managing, and supervising the work.
+The U.S. Department of Transportation regulations state, for example, that there are no DBE participation points unless the DBE contractor performs a “commercially useful function.”[i]
+The regulations do not allow the DBE to be an “extra participant in a transaction, contract or project, through which funds are passed in order to obtain the appearance of DBE participation.”
+A DBE performs a commercially useful function when it is actually performing, managing, and supervising the work.
 To perform a commercially useful function with respect to materials, the DBE must be responsible for negotiating price, determining quality and quantity, ordering the material and installing materials (where applicable) and paying for the material.
 For example, controversies exist regarding joint check agreements, because joint check agreements make it more difficult to determine whether the DBE is paying for the material and controlling its operations independently of the general contractor.

 Penalties, Checks and Balances

 Federal projects will typically have DBE participation goals of up to 24%.
 This means that twenty four per cent of the work on the project should be performed by disadvantaged business enterprises, usually as subcontractors or suppliers.